medialab/webclim_facebook/README.md

 # WEBCLIM

 [WebClim](https://medialab.sciencespo.fr/activites/webclim/) is a research project in Sciences Po's medialab.
 Our goal is to analyze the fake news ecosystem about climate change, and other scientific topics, on Facebook, Twitter, Youtube, and other platforms.

-python src/clean_sciencefeedback_data.py
+This repo is about Facebook data collection and analysis.

-### Set up
+## Set up

+All the commands described in this README were run on Ubuntu 18.04.5.

 This project was developed on Python 3.8.3, so you should first install Python.
 Then run these commands in your terminal (in a virtualenv if you prefer):

 ```
 git clone https://github.com/medialab/webclim_facebook
 cd webclim_facebook
 pip install -r requirements.txt
 ```

+To collect data from CrowdTangle, a CrowdTangle token is needed, and you should write it in a `config.json` file similar to the `config.json.example` file (except that you should write the token value instead of "blablabla").

+## Collect the data

 ### Extract the Science Feedback dataset